 A new city and a new art form provided a very different arts experience for me.
 As public relations manager at Seattle Repertory Theatre, I served as primary press contact for the organization, landing the theatre’s first New York Times review in 20 years for MacArthur Genius Samuel D. Hunter’s play A Great Wilderness.
 I also gained invaluable experience in copywriting, organizational messaging and art direction.
 Personal highlights at the Rep included working on Robert Schenkkan’s Tony-winning play All the Way, meeting Doubt playwright John Patrick Shanley and Grammy-winning rapper Macklemore, and a chance encounter with Fabio at a downtown supermarket (really).

-Apart from my day job, in 2011 I had taken on a side project of helping Steven Bryant with his business.
+Apart from my day job, in 2011 I had taken on a side project of helping composer Steven Bryant with his business.
 I met Steve and the whole BCM crew back in 2005 at the Midwest Clinic, and the relationship stuck.
 As self-publishing freelance composers, all of them needed some sort of business support so they could focus on writing.
 And thus, Goddess of Win was born in 2015.
-My clients include Steve, Jonathan Newman, John Mackey, Michael Markowski and Eric Whitacre.
+My client list now includes Steve, Jennifer Jolley, John Mackey, Michael Markowski, Jonathan Newman, William Pitts and Eric Whitacre.
 I also recently expanded my portfolio to include professional musicians, and I count New York Philharmonic principal trumpet Chris Martin as the first in that category.

 When I’m not working, I enjoy photography, traveling, practicing yoga and watching college football and The West Wing.
 I currently reside in the Houston, TX suburbs with my husband Cory, our daughter Finley, and our awesome dog Norah.